jastice/fake-file-system/README.md

 * header block - just one block at the beginning of the file (address 0).
 Contains metadata and addresses of root directory.
 * directory index block - references directory blocks
-* directory block - contains file entries (filename and metadata). these can be directories or actual files
+* directory block - contains file entries (filename and metadata).
+These can be directories or actual files
 * file block - references to actual file data blocks
 * data block - raw data for files